Pol-Title IX Employee Sexual Misconduct

 The University of Louisville (University) is committed to fostering an atmosphere free from Sexual Misconduct.
 The University will take prompt and appropriate action to eliminate Sexual Misconduct, prevent recurrence, and remedy any effects on the Complainant or those involved in the complaint process.
 If, in the process of the investigation, the University determines that the alleged conduct does not fall within the scope of this or other University policies, both the Complainant and the Respondent will be notified in writing.

-Any University employee who is the victim of or been a witness to Sexual Misconduct in the workplace should promptly notify Employee Relations and Compliance Office at 502-852-6258 or EMRelate@louisville.edu.
+Any University employee who is the victim of or been a witness to Sexual Misconduct in the workplace should promptly notify the Employee Relations Office at 502-852-6258 or EMRelate@louisville.edu.
 Prompt notification to one or more of the individuals identified below under “Reporting a Sexual Misconduct Complaint” is also sufficient.
 In an emergency, individuals should contact University Police at 502-852-6111 or call 911.

 When the University finds the Respondent has violated this policy, disciplinary or other administrative action will be issued.
 A policy violation is not required in order to provide certain Supportive Measures for the Complainant reporting the concern.
 Possible Supportive Measures include but are not limited to the following: mutual "no contact orders," changes to academic, living or working situations as appropriate, counseling services, security escort services, medical services, academic support services, and notification of the right to file a complaint with local law enforcement.
 The Title IX Coordinator, Deputy Title IX Coordinators, or their designee will provide information regarding this policy, complaint resolution procedures, and offer options for addressing a complaint.